24 Hours of Le Mans: Schedule

 The first race was held on 26–27 May 1923 and has since been run annually in June with exceptions in 1956, when the race was held in July; 1968, when it was held in September due to nationwide political turmoil in May; 2020, when it was moved to 19–20 September due to the COVID-19 outbreak; and 2021, when it was moved to 21–22 August.
-The race has been cancelled ten times – in 1936 (a labour strike during the Great Depression) and between 1940 and 1948 (World War II).
+The race has been cancelled ten times: in 1936 (a labour strike during the Great Depression) and between 1940 and 1948 (World War II).

 The race usually takes place on the second weekend of June, with qualifying and practice taking place on the Wednesday and Thursday before the race, following a car inspection on Monday and Tuesday.
 Currently, these sessions are held in the evening, with two separate two-hour sessions held each night.
 Friday serves as a day of rest, and a parade of all the drivers through Le Mans is held.

 Test days held at the end of April or beginning of May served as a pre-qualification weeding out the slowest cars.
 However, in 2005 the exorbitant cost of transporting cars to and from Le Mans led organizers to move the test day to the first weekend of June.
 Pre-qualification was eliminated in 2000, meaning that all competitors invited to the test would be allowed into the race.

 Since 2001 the Le Mans Legend races have mostly been part of the schedule, usually running exhibition races during qualifying days, a few hours prior to the sessions for the Le Mans entrants.

 Since its inception, the race has usually started at 4:00 p.m. local time (Central European Summer Time, UTC + 02:00) on Saturday.
-The 2025 race is scheduled for 4:00 p.m.
+It has remained that way since 2021.

 Following is a list of exceptions to the standard 4:00 p.m. starting time: